Muhanad-husn/sociorag/docs/phase7_housekeeping_completion_report.md

 4. **Improved organization** for production deployment readiness
 5. **Maintained system integrity** through validation processes

-The SocioGraph application workspace is now **production-ready** with a clean, organized structure that focuses on essential components while maintaining full functionality.
+The SocioRAG application workspace is now **production-ready** with a clean, organized structure that focuses on essential components while maintaining full functionality.

 **Status: ✅ HOUSEKEEPING COMPLETED - SYSTEM READY FOR PRODUCTION**